angelhumano/google_analytics_cert_capstone/Bellabeat_case_study_draft1.md

 - Organize references and check headings and formatting
 - Write final recommendations \_ Write limitations
 - Work on report and final recommendations
-- Check knit and convert to jupyternotebook
--

 convert from rmarkdown to github